RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 ![screenshot](space-earth.png)

 ## Save your project { .save }
-You should save your work regularly, so that you don't lose it.
-First, give your program a name, by typing one into the text box above the stage.
-You can then click 'File' and then 'Save now' to save your project.
+Give your program a name, by typing one into the text box above the stage.

+If you're using Scratch online, you can then click 'File' and then 'Save now' to save your project.

 ![screenshot](space-save.png)

-If you're using Scratch online, clicking 'Save' adds your program to your 'stuff', which is an online folder that you can access from anywhere, even from home.
-You can access your stuff by clicking 'File', and then clicking 'Go to My Stuff'.
+ Clicking 'Save now' adds your program to your 'stuff', which you can access by clicking 'File', and then clicking 'Go to My Stuff'.

 ![screenshot](space-stuff.png)